vault27/Foundation/ospf.md

 - Enable OSPF process with particular ID (number in IOS and word in Nexus) and configure router ID for it, or loopback is used
 - Iclude interfaces into OSPF using network command in IOS, we should include interfaces on which we peer and which we want to announce - and specify area
 - Network command uses wild cards and specifies which interfaces will be enabled
+- Discontiguous mask 10.168.1.0 255.0.0.255 cannot be used
 - If the IP address for an interface matches two network statements with different areas, the most explicit network statement (that is, the longest match) preempts the other network statements for area allocation
 - The connected network for the OSPF-enabled interface is added to the OSPF LSDB under the corresponding OSPF area in which the interface participates.
 Secondary connected net- works are added to the LSDB only if the secondary IP address matches a network statement associated with the same area
-- Enable OSPF on required interfaces and specify area - on Nexus
+- Enable OSPF on required interfaces and specify area - on Nexus - and on IOS as well
 - Enable OSPF on loopback to announce it

 ## OSPF packets